elix22/Urho3D-LightProbe/README.md

 ---
 ### Description
-SH coefficients generated from cubemap texture and applied at run time via shader program to achieve interreflected transfer.
+SH coefficients generated from cubemap texture and applied at run time via shader program to achieve interreflected transfer or irradiance used as light probe.
 Based on: An Efficient Representation for Irradiance Environment Maps.
 ref: http://graphics.stanford.edu/papers/envmap/

 There are six lightprobes in the scene that reflect some color to validate testing.
 You can spot them easily.